qkniep/superseedr/README.md

 ## Running with Docker (Advanced)

-superseedr offers a fully secured Docker setup using Gluetun.
+Superseedr offers a fully secured Docker setup using Gluetun.
 All BitTorrent traffic is routed through a VPN tunnel with dynamic port forwarding and zero manual network configuration.

-If you want privacy and simplicity, Docker is the recommended way to run superseedr.
+If you want privacy and simplicity, Docker is the recommended way to run Superseedr.

 Follow steps below to create .env and .gluetun.env files to configure OpenVPN or WireGuard.